-This Climate Action Plan has come about from an understanding of the need to significantly reduce greenhouse gas (GHG) emissions to slow the pace of climate change and protect Lincoln residents' way of life.
-The changes in climate will result in several impacts to life in Lincoln.
+The changes in climate will result in several impacts to life in Lincoln, Nebraska.
 We will experience warmer, drier summers, wetter springs, more extreme rain events, more frequent drought, more frequent and intense floods, potential economic instability from impacts to the state's agricultural sector, and a range of climate-related health impacts, including heat-related illnesses, respiratory illnesses and increased insect-borne disease.
-To understand more about the nature of these impacts, Mayor Gaylor Baird commissioned the development of a Climate Action Plan in 2019 to assess climate risks and recommend strategies to increase our resilience and combat climate change out to the year 20501.
+To understand more about the nature of these impacts, Mayor Gaylor Baird commissioned a study in 2019 to assess climate risks and recommend strategies to increase our resilience and combat climate change.